FlorianWilk/SpotMicroAI/README.md

 ### Sensors

-Since i am not a robotics company, i can't easily invest some hundreds of Euros/Dollars.
-So i will use Sonar Sensors instead of visual sensors like RGB or RGBD-Cams.
+We will use Sonar Sensors instead of visual sensors like RGB or RGBD-Cams.
 Maybe i will try with ESPEyes or something in the near future.

 Sensors used:
 - 4 x HC-SR04-Sensors.
 2x as in the original model in the front looking forward/down.
 2x at the bottom (front/back) looking down to measure the ground-distance.